11th Annual Awards - First early-bird deadline approaching!

 The final entry deadline is August 12, 2017.

-The Moonbeam Children’s Book Awards contest is designed to honor the year's best children’s books, authors and illustrators.
-The program is open to authors, illustrators, and publishers of children’s books written in English or Spanish and intended for the North American market.
-Books released since October 1, 2013 are eligible.
-Early-bird entry fee starts at $75 per category.
+The Moonbeam Children’s Book Awards bring increased recognition to exemplary children’s books and their creators, and are dedicated to supporting childhood literacy and life-long reading.
+The contest is open to authors, illustrators, and publishers of children’s books written in English or Spanish for the North American market.
+Books that are published with a 2016 or 2017 copyright or that were released since October 1, 2015 are eligible.

 Illustration by 2007 'Best Illustrator' Award-Winner Becky Kelly from the book, Heavenly Skies & Lullabies www.beckykelly.com